AdobeDocs/commerce-operations.en/help/operational-playbook/product/images.md

 # Product images

 Ecommerce is entirely based on the online experience.
-Customers visiting the website should be intrigued to purchase the products available which will increase the conversation rate.
-Many factors play a role in increasing ROI, once such a factor is the product image.
-Product images play a major role in attracting and convincing the customer as to why they should purchase the product.
-Products images can be used in an identical way for both B2B and B2C.
+Customers visiting your website should be intrigued to purchase the products available, which will increase your conversion rate.
+Many factors play a role in increasing ROI.
+One such a factor is the product image.
+Product images play a major role in attracting and convincing customers to purchase a product.
+You can use the same product images for both B2B and B2C.

-In real life, customers can feel and try the product but when purchasing online they do not have an option to do so, thus it is necessary to provide detailed information about the product.
-Along with details, it is essential to have high-quality visuals of the product like images and videos, this will help the customer understand the product before they decide to purchase.
-Product images are the first thing that the customer sees on the website, even before the product description, name or price.
+In reality, customers can feel and try the product, but when purchasing online they do not have an option to do so, therefore, it is necessary to provide detailed information about the product.
+Along with details, it is essential to have high-quality visuals of the product like images and videos to help customers understand the product before they decide to purchase.
+Product images are the first thing that customers see on your website, even before the product description, name, or price.

 Different types of images can be used as per the requirement of the business.